-Exocrine gland: An organ that secretes substances, such as hormones, into the body through ducts.
+Exocrine gland: An organ that secretes substances, like digestive enzymes, into the body through ducts.
 The exocrine function of the pancreas is to produce enzymes that aid in the digestion of food.

 Gallbladder: A small organ located below the liver.
 It stores bile made by the liver.